MikaHirano/merkle-tool/README.md

 - Cryptographic operations use browser's Web Crypto API
 - File access requires explicit user permission
 - Content-based hashing ensures deterministic results
+- Blockchain timestamps provide immutable proof of existence
+- Merkle roots are publicly verifiable but don't reveal file contents

+## Blockchain Timestamping

+This application implements blockchain timestamping, inspired by [OpenTimestamps](https://opentimestamps.org/).
+Key features:

+- **Immutable Proofs**: Once committed to the blockchain, timestamps cannot be altered
+- **Public Verification**: Anyone can verify timestamps using the proof files
+- **Privacy-Preserving**: Only Merkle roots are stored on-chain, not your actual files
+- **Cost-Effective**: Low-cost timestamping on Arbitrum L2

+For detailed information about timestamping concepts, use cases, and verification, see [TIMESTAMPING.md](TIMESTAMPING.md).

 ## Contributing